Continuing the Mt DNA Trail

 By searching suitable marriages for Joseph Rogers, we have found that he married Elizabeth Shephard (as Betsy) on 23rd July 1820 at St Mary’s Church Hanwell (Ealing) Middlesex.
 With witnesses James Farrington and Samuel Burton (Parish Clerk).

-As said previously, Elizabeth was born 1801 to Daniel Shepherd and Mary.
+As said previously, we believe Elizabeth was born 1801 to Daniel Shepherd and Mary.
 With Daniel marrying Mary Orford at Isleworth 1792.

 Children of Daniel Shepherd and Mary Orford, and whose family connections and census entries have been used to try and identify Elizabeth.